Course Overview and Syllabus

 with broadband access

 to the Internet.
+It is especially necessary to use a full-fledged computer to take tests.
 Remember, if you don't have

 broadband but can come to